hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.13.0 =
+* Added support for Divi Contact form.
-* Added support for Elementor Pro forms.
+* Added support for Elementor Pro form.
+* Added support for MemberPress Register form.
 * Added support for WooCommerce Order Tracking form.
-* Added support for MemberPress Register form.
 * Fixed layout on the WP login form.
 * Fixed issue with insertion of hcaptcha not only to Jetpack forms.
 * Fixed regex bug in auto verify feature, which prevented registering of forms.